fkelav/Discord-status-changer-to-spotify-lyrics/README.md

 - Prefetches lyrics for the next queued song in the background so track changes are instant
 - Picks an emoji based on the detected mood of the lyrics (happy, sad, angry, romantic, chill, hype, neutral)
 - Renders your current album art as pixel art directly in the terminal using ANSI true colour
-- Features a terminal mascot — the Cunning Pike — with 25 variants that reacts to what's playing

 ---